vdmitriyev/vagrant-templates/SupersetAndDocker/README.md

 ## Software+vagrant specific

 * This software worsk with symlinks intensively.
-And in case of the shared folder under vagrant, it produces conflict with nativ sync from vagrant (example - https://github.com/yarnpkg/yarn/issues/4908).
+And in case of the shared folder under vagrant, it produces conflict with native sync from vagrant (example - https://github.com/yarnpkg/yarn/issues/4908).
 To solve this issue, don't put your files into /vagrant or /home/vagrant folders (it's already considered in provision).

-## Dependencie
+## Dependencies

 * ```vagrant plugin install vagrant-docker-compose```